March 28, 2019

 - Sharavati river makes Gersoppa (Jog) Falls which is 271 m high.

-- The Kerala Plain also known as the Malabar Plain.
+- The Kerala Plain is also known as the Malabar Plain.

 - Between Mangalore and Kanniyakumari.

-- Existence of lakes, lagoons, backwaters, spits, etc. is a significant characteristic of the malabar coast.
+- The existence of lakes, lagoons, backwaters, spits, etc. is a significant characteristic of the Malabar coast.

-- Largest among these are the Vembanad Lake
+- Largest among these is the Vembanad Lake.

 Eastern Coastal Plains of India

-- Extending from the Subarnarekha river along the West Bengal-Odisha border to Kanniyakumari.
+- The Eastern coastline is extended from the Subarnarekha river along the West Bengal-Odisha border to Kanniyakumari.

-- Eastern coastal plain of India is broader and is an example of an emergent coast.
+- The Eastern coastal plain of India is broader and is an example of an emergent coast.

-- There are well-developed deltas in eastern coastline of India
+- There are well-developed deltas on the eastern coastline of India

-- Eastern coastline of India is emergent in nature and continental shelf extends up to 500 km into the sea.
+- The Eastern coastline of India is emergent in nature and the continental shelf extends up to 500 km into the sea.

-- It makes difficult for the development of good ports and harbours.
+- It makes it difficult for the development of good ports and harbors.